Travel Award Program for Student, Postdoctoral Fellow and Early-Career Faculty

 II.
 Applicant Eligibility

-All undergraduate and graduate student applicants must be in good academic standing.
+All undergraduate and graduate applicants must be Duquesne University students at the time of travel and in good academic standing.
 Faculty applicants must be delivering the conference presentation within the first two years of their appointment at Duquesne.
-Each applicant (student, postdoc or faculty member) must have documentation of the accepted abstract summarizing the presentation of her scientific research in any STEM area, including biology, biomedical engineering, information systems, chemistry, computer science, education, environmental science, forensic science, health sciences, mathematics, nursing, pharmaceutical science and physics.
+Each applicant (student, postdoc or faculty member) must have an abstract summarizing the presentation of her scientific research in any STEM area, including biology, biomedical engineering, information systems, chemistry, computer science, education, environmental science, forensic science, health sciences, mathematics, nursing, pharmaceutical science and physics.
 Submissions are limited to one application per academic year per person.

 Preference will be given to students, postdocs and faculty members who: 1) are making their first presentation at a national or international venue, 2) are presenting their research in oral format, and 3) have demonstrated an effort to secure additional funds besides this travel award.

 Expenses that the applicant is wishing to cover using this travel award must be estimated prior to travel and explained in the travel award application.
 Awardees will be reimbursed for costs, up to $500, after the travel is completed and the proper receipts have been submitted.
 The funds can only be used for travel (air travel, local travel, or mileage reimbursement), meeting/conference registration fees and hotel/lodging costs.
 Meeting/conference registration fees that include mandatory food costs are allowable; however, expenses for food that the presenter chooses to incur are not eligible for reimbursement.
 No funds will be allocated if other funds are obtained that meet or exceed the total expenses for the meeting.

 Applications must be submitted before the conference/meeting presentation occurs.
 Applications will be reviewed three times per year (October, January, and April).
 Applications must be submitted by 11:59 PM on the following dates: October 1, January 1 and April 1.